-DISCUSSION ACTIVITIES/TOPICS: DUE: Week #6: Nothing About Us Without Us?: Representations of Disability in Media Week 6, Sept 26-30: Readings: Critiquing representations of disability in popular PDF: Dolmage, Jay, "An Archive and Anatomy of culture and media Disability Myths" from Disability Rhetoric (pp. 31-61) Spoilers for Breaking Bad YOUR CHOICE: Pick a film, television episode (or two!), podcast episode, etc., to (re)watch or listen to this Consider While You Read: week.
-You will be asked in this week's prompt to 1.
-Before you select your own piece of media to analyze its representation of disability alongside consume this week, read Dolmage's "Disability Myths" first.
-What have you noticed before?
-What Dolmage's chapter and our ongoing discussions, (Note: "aha" moments do you have in reading?
-Then, Consider both episodes or series that deal directly with consider how to "read" your chosen media disability or those genres that have a tendency to through Dolmage's archive and our ongoing include disability without directly engaging it - i.e., readings.
-What effect do these representations of horror, true crime, etc.). disability and "norms" of disability have on our social and cultural understandings of it?
-Written Assignments: Weekly Discussion Posts due (Initial Posts: Wednesday @ 8pm; Response Posts: Thursday @ midnight) Synthesis Response #6: Week #7: Disability in Life Writing Week 7, Oct 3-7: Readings:
+- PDF: Dolmage, Jay, "An Archive and Anatomy of Disability Myths" from Disability Rhetoric (pp. 31-61) Spoilers for Breaking Bad - YOUR CHOICE: Pick a film, television episode (or two!), podcast episode, etc., to (re)watch or listen to this week.
+You will be asked in this week's prompt to analyze its representation of disability alongside Dolmage's chapter and our ongoing discussions.
+(Note: Consider both episodes or series that deal directly with disability or those genres that have a tendency to include disability without directly engaging it - i.e., horror, true crime, etc.).

+- Weekly Discussion Posts due (Initial Posts: Wednesday @ 8pm; Response Posts: Thursday @ midnight) - Synthesis Response #6:

+Week #7: Disability in Life Writing

+Week 7, Oct 2-6: